-The campaign, in no small way, contributed to UCC being named the 9th “greenest” university globally in the UI Green Metric World University Rankings in December 2017.
+The campaign, in no small way, contributed to UCC being named the 9th “greenest” university globally in the UI Green Metric World University Rankings for 2017, 2018 and 2019.
 The ethos of the Sustainable Development Goals to “think globally: act locally,” is fundamental to this campaign and has been embraced by staff and students.

 Another key achievement is the collaboration channels that have opened up between the library and other departments across the university e.g. Buildings & Estates, the Students' Union, but also between local groups such as the Cork Environmental Forum and the Conscious Cup Campaign.

 Three other major UCC campus sites are now signing up to the “Saver Saves” scheme.
 This includes the university’s main quad, which is the base for UCC’s senior management team.
 Having watched the success of the Library campaign, these sites are putting together their own teams to drive action in their locale.